 top of page

-What To Say When Your Kid Makes a Cringe-Worthy Comment (Using An Anti-Bias Approach)
+What To Say When A Child Makes a Cringe-Worthy Comment (Using An Anti-Bias Approach)

 Ever hear a comment come out of the mouth of a young child that seems incredibly rude and uncaring, yet they say it with complete innocence and candor?